Circular Fire Arguments

 No surprise that this is their big suggestion:

 A longer-term approach would be to address a primary reason firefighting costs are so high — the buildup of flammable material in many forests.
-Thinning, debris removal and controlled burns all can reduce the volume of tinder.
-Such treatments are expensive, but so is fighting fires.
+Thinning, but so is fighting fires.

 Sorry, the buildup of flammable materials is not primary.